nowaalex/af-utils/examples/README.md

 Run `pnpm examples:versions` after changing a public package version. `pnpm examples:versions:check` enforces the contract in CI, and the Changesets release PR updates these versions automatically.

+Virtual examples are grouped by behavior rather than framework:
+`virtual/<category>/<example>/<framework>`.
+For example,
+`virtual/list/simple/react` and `virtual/list/simple/solid` are standalone
+implementations of the same example.
+Framework-specific integrations may have only one implementation, such as `virtual/list/bootstrap/react`.

+Shared behavioral tests live at `virtual/<category>/<example>/tests`.
+A group-level `style.module.css` is the visual source of truth when an example has multiple implementations; `pnpm examples:sync` copies it into each standalone project and generates Solid entrypoints and package metadata.
+CI runs `pnpm examples:sync:check`.

 The standalone guarantee applies to the documentation branch after its corresponding npm release.
 A development or release branch that intentionally uses an unreleased API can only run inside the monorepo until that package version has been published; a registry-only sandbox cannot install code that does not exist in the registry yet.

 ## Adding an example

-1. Create a private package under `examples/src/<project>/...` that can install and run on its own.
+1. Create a private package under `examples/src/<project>/<category>/<example>/<framework>` that can install and run on its own.
 2. Add `src/code.tsx` and describe the example in `README.md`.
 3. Run `pnpm examples:versions` and `pnpm install` from the repository root.